 It was all life experience to help me or others in the future.
 If I’m able to get though this, I can do anything… in the same way, I know I’ll get there, no matter how bad or unsettled things feel, I know everything will be ok.￼

 It’s how we respond to these things that can help us to get out the other side into better times.
 We might have little control over the things that happen to us, but we can choose how we react.

-We could fall apart and cry and get angry and bitter, or do damage, or we can stand up, accept it’s happened, move on and know we’ll get through it.
+We could fall apart and cry and get angry and bitter, or do damage… or worse, we can damage ourselves or make ourselves ill…. or we can stand back up, accept it’s happened, take care of ourselves, move on and know we’ll get through it.